Alumni Career Services Webinar Series

-The 2013 Alumni Career Services Monthly Seminar Series features professionals with expertise on various career topics, ranging from entrepreneurship to career change and everything in between.
+The 2014 Alumni Career Services Monthly Webinar Series features professionals with expertise on various career topics, ranging from entrepreneurship to career change and everything in between.
 See below for a complete listing of the seminars, as well as information on the speakers, dates, and times.

 How a Webinar Works:

 After registering for one of the webinars, you will receive a unique link from our service, GoToWebinar, via email.
 When it is time to join the webinar, click on this link, and your computer will automatically take you to the seminar via the Internet.
 If you are not familiar with the webinar format, this simply means that you will be able to see the presenter's computer screen and hear both the presenter and other participants talk throughout the meeting time period.
 All you will need during the seminar is access to a computer, the Internet, and a phone (or microphone and speakers hooked up to your computer).
 During the webinar, you will be able to ask questions and make comments by typing your questions/comments into a chat box.
 About two weeks after the webinar, the presentation recording will be posted on our website in the Multimedia section (all past tele-seminar and webinar recordings are posted here as well).
 You will be able to download the webinar, save it on your desktop, and view/listen to it again.

 Registration for the seminars is free, although participants may incur long distance charges when calling in to the conference line (another option is to use a microphone and speakers hooked up to a computer).
 Note that space is limited, so please register for only those seminars that you intend to join.
 To register, simply click on the link below the seminars in which you are interested, enter your UNI and password, and then complete the form.
 Be sure to include a correct email address or the system will be unable to send you the webinar link (also check your spam boxes for the email).
 Note that the log-in information will be unique to you, so it is important that you save this information.
 If you have any questions about the seminar series, please call (212) 854-5609.